everpub/openscienceprize/proposal.md

 reusable and rich publication have recently become available to those following the cutting edge of technology.

-Using the [NASA Technology readiness levels](https://www.nasa.gov/directorates/heo/scan/engineering/technology/txt_accordion1.html) as a guide open and reusable science publishing has reached level 3/4.
-This means that individual components have been validated in a laboratory setting.
-This project will elevate open and reusable science publishing to level 6/7.
-This represents a major step in the level of fidelity of the technology, demonstrating a prototype system, which goes beyond ad-hoc patched together components, in use in a real-life environment.

 Currently assembling the right technological solutions for an open and reusable publication requires considerable technical skill, often beyond the level of expertise of individual scientists.
 In addition